Source code

 // between the old and new resume point and is dead at the new resume point.

-bool jit::EliminateTriviallyDeadResumePointOperands(MIRGenerator* mir,
+bool jit::EliminateTriviallyDeadResumePointOperands(const MIRGenerator* mir,

 MIRGraph& graph) {